 Essentially CBT is a psychotherapeutic based approach that is directive, fast, short-term and goal-orientated that can be measured empirically.
 Reading Robet Hassan’s book ‘The information society’ I could not help but see the parallels in a society based around achieving empirically based goals in as short a time a possible through methods such as multi-tasking etc.

 And Hassan argues society is only looking to get faster!
 But why?

 Hassan argues that the growing speed of computers justifies just how this ever accelerating society is pushing us faster and faster to being more efficient while still leaving us with no time.

 A computer has the ability to work 24 hours a day with no break.
 In our always switched on society it seems that we are expecting ourselves to work at the same pace (taking calls after work, answering emails on the weekend etc).
 And what would the consequences be if we didn’t?
 Hassan argues that we see stopping or slowing down as economic suicide.
 In the past it was computers we got sick of (see insert) because it didn’t meet our needs, ‘we are working.
 Why aren’t you, computer?’
 Computers are so much more reliable and integrated into our lives than they used to be, we now seem to be asking ourselves ‘My computer is working, why aren’t I’ and assuming everyone else is already!

 So we keep working in order to tick all the boxes and achieve our goals, otherwise, if we were to stop what would we be missing out on?
 Could someone else get the upper hand?

 Anxiety and Stress

-There seems to be a lot of anxiety of not pushing ourselves harder and harder.
-And what are the real life consequences for us?
+There seems to be a lot of anxiety about not pushing ourselves harder and harder.
+And what are the real-life consequences for us?